-The Board is committed to operating a state-of-the-art facility designed to attract students, and creating an environment that is conducive to effective teaching and learning.
-The specially-designed facility will be approximately 12-15,000 square feet and will include space to accommodate students, instructional staff, and social service providers (See School Layout in Appendix U-2).
+The Board is committed to operating a facility designed to attract students, and creating an environment that is conducive to effective teaching and learning.
+The specially-designed facility will be approximately 12-15,000 square feet, including space to accommodate students, instructional staff, and social service, providers (See School Layout in Appendix U-2).
 The facility will be rich in technology, and retrofitted and equipped with new equipment and infrastructure for this purpose and to meet curricular standards.

-The School's student/teacher ratio will not exceed 25:1.
+The School's student/teacher ratio will not exceed 25:1 in any of the daily sessions.
 The enrollment forecasts, tables, and budgets included with this application are all consistent with class size projections.